ta0kira/locking-container/readme.txt

 Another important part of this solution is the delay before retrying.
 This delay is at the beginning of the loop, when no locks are held, which allows other threads to do what they will with 'my_int0', under the assumption that that might have been the reason 'my_int1' was in use the last time around.
-This delay isn't strictly necessary, but you don't know how long it will take until the lock requests succeed, so it's best to conserve resources.
+On the other hand, you could have an unfortunate coincidence of identical threads that keep blocking each other out and sleeping in unison; therefore, you should skip a sleep occasionally, in order to cause the threads to become out of sync with each other (e.g., set 'n' above to a thread number).

 ,,,,, Solution 2 ,,,,,